The State Accident Fund offers the following safety related training sessions to

 This session covers statistics and causes of back pain and injury in the

 workplace.
 Contributing factors such as medical conditions, lifestyle, posture and body mechanics are covered as in emphasizing employee and employer

 responsibilities to help prevent back injuries in the workplace.

-touches on all of OSHA's requirements regarding employer
+touches on many of OSHA's requirements regarding employer

 responsibilities for worker safety.

 Included in this session is information on